jiedwards/lyrical-ly/README.md

-# Playlist and Lyrics Generator
+# Youtube/Spotify Playlist and Genius Lyrics Generator

 This project allows a user to extract all of their liked youtube music videos via the Google Cloud API, whilst simultaneously creating a spotify playlist containing those songs using the Spotify API.
 The application also has the ability to locate the lyrics using the Genius API and display them on the terminal.